Next Intake: Planned for October 2018- applications open May 21

 Dr Rita Woo, Dr Louise Payne, Dr Rita Santos, Dr Holly Milling, Ms Anna-Maria Smit, Dr Geraint Price

 The range of assessments used reflects the aims of the Programme and include:

 Additional support for student learning is available through our Personal Advisor Scheme, personal tutorials and individual supervision sessions.

 Teaching is pitched at a post-graduate level so candidates need to be able to produce academic work to this level relatively independently.

 The course is an academic post-graduate course requiring evidence a capacity for critical and independent thought.
 Preference will be given to candidates with demonstrable experience in systematic therapies with a commitment to the CBT approach.
 Applicants will need to demonstrate the following:

 Students are paid a full time salary for the duration of the training and do not pay course fees.

-	The application process is currently open from Monday 24th April until Monday 8th May 2018.
-Interviews are planned for June 2018.
+The application process opens May 21st- Interviews are planned for June/July 2018.
 Places on the course are obtained via application to IAPT services who have opted to provide training posts.
-Applicants should follow the link below:.

 Selection interviews are undertaken in collaboration with the IAPT clinical services.
 Applicants are applying for a Training Post as so the selection interview is an employment interview as well as an interview for a full time training programme.